What To Do In the Event of a Fire

 8. If you have to call the fire department, give specific information including your name, address of the fire, and if anyone is unaccounted for.
 If you have any pets still in the house, it is recommended that you not go back in for them; rather, let the Fire Department know when they arrive at your home.

-9. When the firefighters arrives, tell them if everyone is out of the house.
+9. When the firefighters arrive, tell them if everyone is out of the house.
 You and your family should move to the side and allow the Fire Department to do their job.
-Tell the firefighters where you will be in case they need to speak to you and leave your contact information with them
+Tell the firefighters where you will be in case they need to speak to you and leave your contact information with them.

 Learn what steps to take after a fire has occurred